hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_code.md

 * @henrikmk the deepest work on a grid is probably in @hiiamboris' red-spaces project on gitlab.

 [18:55:29](#UUxk6YNurf3Jf02zix4FKG2-XWKJ4thqtzGsxbtxR64) <hiiamboris (NOT THIS ONE)>:
-Red regressed so much while I wasn't looking that Spaces won't run anymore Ì†ΩÌ∏É
+Red regressed so much while I wasn't looking that Spaces won't run anymore üòÉ

 [18:58:52](#NpmCKiCox89ZH9X5ocgTIu4iE-w6h8MhATPC8WxmJLw) <hiiamboris (NOT THIS ONE)>:
 I'll take a look tomorrow.
 This task should be dead simple.